OSC/openondemand.org/index.md

 In January, 2021, The Open OnDemand team and Trusted CI began another engagement to to accomplish three distinct objectives:Integration of security automation into DevOps flows; Skills transfer for vulnerability assessment; Development of needed security policies, practices, and procedures.
 Upon completion of this project, [Trusted CI issued a report](https://figshare.com/articles/presentation/TrustedCI_Open_Ondemand_2021_Audit/16918570) and the Open OnDemand team is now much better positioned with regards to security dev ops.

-If you have security concerns or think you have found a vulnerability in Open OnDemand that you want to responsibly disclose, please contact us directly via email on the news list linked above or utilizing the ["Report a Potential Security Incident"](https://www.osc.edu/contact/security) form on the OSC website.
+If you have security concerns or think you have found a vulnerability in Open OnDemand that you want to responsibly disclose, please contact us directly via email at security@openondemand.org or utilizing the ["Report a Potential Security Incident"](https://www.osc.edu/contact/security) form on the OSC website.

 ## Where to Learn More!